-Portrait of Agnès Sorel know as Vierge de Melun, France, anonymous, XXe, in the words of Jean Fouquet, around 1452-1455, Royale City of Loches/ Departmental Council of Indre-et-Loire.
+Portrait of Agnès Sorel, the Melun Diptych, France, anonymous, 20th century, in the words of Jean Fouquet, around 1452-1455, Royal City of Loches/Indre-et-Loire Council.

-Maid-in-waiting of Isabella, Duchess of Lorraine and Duchess of Anjou, she caught the attention of Charles VII, who was 20 years her senior, in around 1443.
-She then joined the service of the queen, Marie of Anjou.
+She was one of the Duchess of Lorraine and Duchess of Anjou Isabella’s ladies in waiting and caught the attention of Charles VII, who was 20 years her senior, in around 1443.
+She then joined the Queen Marie of Anjou’s service.

-Agnès Sorel soon acquired the status of official favourite, a new title in the royal court.
-She brought a breath of fresh air and avant-garde fashion to this royal court, which caused quite a stir among the earnest entourage of the king.
-Although she had supporters and followers, she received hostility from some people, starting with the Dauphin Louis (future Louis XI).
-He insulted her in public and threatened her, leading to him being exiled by the king to Dauphiné.
+Agnès Sorel soon gained the status of official favourite, a new title in the royal court.
+She brought a breath of fresh air and avant-garde fashion to the royal court, which caused quite a stir among the King’s earnest entourage.
+Despite her supporters and followers, some people were hostile towards her.
+One of them was the Dauphin Louis (future Louis XI), who insulted her in public and threatened her, leading the King to exile him to Dauphiné.

-At the will of Charles VII, the embalmed body of Agnès Sorel was transported to Loches.
-She was buried in Saint-Ours collegiate church, where her alabaster and marble recumbent effigy can still be admired today.
+Charles VII had Agnès Sorel’s embalmed body transported to Loches.
+She was buried in Saint-Ours collegiate church, where her alabaster and marble tomb effigy can still be seen today.